Prasanto19/note-taking-app-with-react/README.md

 ## Show your support

-Give a me ⭐ if you like this website!
+Give a me ⭐ if you like this app!